 You engage the Diamond Approach first and foremost through certain practices.
 These practices are all about exploring the truth of your inner world with friendly curiosity and interest, in an immediate experiential way.

 - The central practice is a particular form of open exploration into your experience called diamond inquiry.
-The Learn to Inquire course on this website is an introduction to the foundations of diamond inquiry.

 - We use various meditation practices, beginning with a concentration meditation to become more steadily in touch with your inner world

 - We have a practice called “Sensing, Looking and Listening” for being more present in all circumstances of your life not just when you inquire and meditate.

 Engaging with the Diamond Approach first and foremost means practicing these practices

 You can learn more about the practice of inquiry at my website www.Dive-In.life and in my book Diving in the Inner Ocean, which has a foreword by AH Almaas.
 You’ll find a self-paced introductory course that is a great way to begin.

 Engaging these practices kicks off a process of discovering, exploring, unfolding and transformation in your inner world.
 The inner world of a human being is immensely rich and complex.
 So the Diamond Approach includes teachings to help you orient to and explore different areas of your inner life and potential.
 The teaching gives you a map of some kind.
 You still get to explore and discover the territory yourself, and your own journey will be personal and unique.
 But it’s much easier and more effective with a map or a guidebook that orients you to the important features of the territory you’re exploring.